elcome to Chapter 2 of A Master Guide To B2B Content Marketing.

 It may not be your favorite topic given how much work goes into setting up and utilizing analytics tools to their full capability, on top of everything else that requires attention.
 Start with the basics as a minimum, which is easily achievable, and work up.

 If you’re lucky enough in terms of budget, a marketing analytics specialist is invaluable.
 Well designed KPI dashboards can transform marketing data from meaningless overwhelm into a decision-makers dream.

 You’ll have different metrics for either brand awareness and lead generation campaigns.
 Both approaches are a necessary part of a holistic content strategy capable of sustained growth.
 If you’re unsure how best to track brand awareness as a metric, we’ve got you covered with our quick and easy guide:

 Half Past Nine also has digestible guidance on how to build a strong data foundation:

-- Marketing Data Analytics: How To Build Your Source Of Truth
+- Marketing Data Analytics: Can You Trust Your Source Of Truth

 - 8 Marketing Data Issues That Might Be Holding You Back (And How To Fix Them)

 As your content library grows, you’ll be able to build incremental growth targets based on what works best through experimentation.
 Do review your KPIs at regular set intervals to help you make responsive decisions according to your audience preferences and behavior.